pboivin/filament-peek/README.md

 ## Demo Projects

-There a 2 demo projects available to try out the plugin:
+There are 2 demo projects available to try the plugin:

 | Repository | Description |
 |------|----------|